hiddenbraintechnologies-sys/My-Zymo/replit.md

 ## Overview

-Myzymo is a mobile-first web application designed for the Indian market, facilitating the planning and management of social gatherings such as college reunions, birthday parties, and family events.
-The platform integrates event management, group communication, expense tracking, and a vendor marketplace into an all-in-one solution.
-It draws inspiration from Instagram for visual engagement, WhatsApp for user experience, and Airbnb for event discovery, aiming to provide a comprehensive and celebration-focused experience.
-The project's ambition is to become the leading platform for social event planning in India.
+Myzymo is a mobile-first web application for the Indian market, designed to streamline the planning and management of social gatherings like college reunions, birthday parties, and family events.
+It integrates event management, group communication, expense tracking, and a vendor marketplace into a single platform.
+Inspired by Instagram for visual engagement, WhatsApp for user experience, and Airbnb for event discovery, Myzymo aims to be the leading platform for social event planning in India, offering a comprehensive and celebration-focused experience.

 ## User Preferences